wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 See https://search.maven.org/search?q=g:com.floragunn%20AND%20a:search-guard-kibana-plugin for details.

-Kibana UI use case and the Wazuh app
+Kibana UI and the Wazuh app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's say we need three different users to manage the Kibana UI.
-Each user should see certain indices and only the admin user should add Wazuh API entries or remove them in the Wazuh app.

-Our alert indices are using next two patterns:

-- *wazuh-alerts-3.x-\**
-    - wazuh-alerts-3.x-2018.10.09, wazuh-alerts-3.x-2018.10.10...
-- *system-alerts-3.x-\**
-    - system-alerts-3.x-2018.10.09, system-alerts-3.x-2018.10.10...

-Also, the Wazuh app needs to manage `.wazuh` and `.wazuh-version` indices in order to work properly.
+The Wazuh app needs to manage `.wazuh` and `.wazuh-version` indices in order to work properly.
 The index `.wazuh-version` is used by the server side.
-The index `.wazuh` is managed by the UI user, it stores Wazuh API entries, so this index should be edited only by an admin user.
+The index `.wazuh` stores Wazuh API entries.

 .. warning::

     Follow next steps at only one master node from your Elasticsearch cluster.

-**Wazuh app admin user**
+**Wazuh app user**

 1. Create a new Search Guard core role in */usr/share/elasticsearch/plugins/search-guard-6/sgconfig/sg_roles.yml*